Rakeela/dragora-notes/2021-2-22-Thirty-Sixth.md

 ---
 I'm finishing up the book now.
 I'm tempted to transcribe the entire Further Reading section into my notes archive.
 I know I have an audience, if only the people who are determined to prove that nothing I do will ever be important, and I think the people to whom I became "a lying slut" could really benefit from reading stuff with a healthier attitude towards sex and relationships.

+Hm...
+Yes, but I'll give it a file of its own.  [[Further-Reading-From-The-Ethical-Slut]].
+Hopefully the authors will forgive me for transgressing their copyright here.
+I think this could be educational usage, but of course I'll take it down if I'm requested to do so.

 ---
 Back to [[day-post-archive]]